key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 that it can patch in potentially missing collections on the fly.
-This additional information comes in the form of a third argument to `lcio2edm4hep` and is effectively a list of collection names and their types that comprise the superset of all collectoins appearing in at least one event in the input LCIO file.
+This additional information comes in the form of a third argument to `lcio2edm4hep` and is effectively a list of collection names and their types that comprise the superset of all collections appearing in at least one event in the input LCIO file.
 The format looks like this, where each collection is a single line containing the name first and than its type, e.g.